How to Turn Your Lyrics Into a Real Song with AI

 Step 3: Hit Make My Song.

-That's it.
-Neume generates the full track — vocals, production, arrangement, everything.
-Takes about two minutes.
+That's all there is to it.
+Neume generates the full track: vocals, production, arrangement, everything.
+It takes about two minutes.

-Sometimes the first generation nails it.
+Sometimes it just nails the first generation.
 Sometimes it doesn't.
-That's normal.
-You can regenerate with a different description, tweak the genre, or use the Remix feature to change specific sections while keeping parts you liked.
+That's totally normal.
+You can regenerate with a different description or tweak the genre; you can also use the Remix feature to keep parts you liked while changing others.

-The Remix feature is underrated here.
-Say verse one sounds perfect but the chorus melody doesn't land — you can rewrite just that section and regenerate it without losing the rest.
+Say verse one sounds perfect, but the chorus melody doesn't— you can rewrite just that part and regenerate it without losing the rest.
 That's not starting over.
 That's producing.

-Why Some Lyrics Sound Amazing as Songs (and Others Fall Flat)
+Why Some Lyrics Sound Great as Songs (And Others Fall Flat)

-Short lines hit harder.
+Shorter lines hit harder.
 If your lines are 20+ words each, the melody has nowhere to breathe.
 Song lyrics need space.
 Think of the songs you love — most lines are 6-12 words.
-If your writing is dense, try breaking longer sentences into shorter phrases before pasting them in.
+The exception is rap, where longer lines work because the cadence carries them.
+But for sung vocals, if your writing is dense, break longer sentences into shorter phrases before pasting them in.

 Concrete images beat abstract statements.
 “I miss you” is a statement.
 “Your coffee’s still in the cabinet and I can’t move it” is a song.
 The more sensory and specific your writing, the more the AI has to work with emotionally — and the more the listener connects.

-Don't worry about rhyming.
+No need to worry about rhyming.
 Seriously.
-Some of the best songs in any genre use near-rhymes, slant rhymes, or no rhymes at all.
+The best songs in any genre use near rhymes, slant rhymes, or no rhymes at all.
 If your lyrics rhyme naturally, great.
 If they don't, the AI will still build a melody that makes them feel musical.
 Forced rhymes are worse than no rhymes.

-Structure helps but isn't required.
-If you label sections — [Verse 1], [Chorus], [Bridge] — the AI follows your blueprint exactly.
-If you don't, it'll interpret the structure from natural breaks in your text.
+Structuring helps but is not necessary.
+The AI follows your blueprint exactly if you label sections—[Verse 1], [Chorus], [Bridge].
+If you don't, it interprets the structure from natural breaks in your text.
 Both work.
 Labeling just gives you more control.

 Your Poem Is Already a Song (It Just Doesn't Know It Yet)

-Here's something most people don't realize: the line between a poem and a song lyric is thinner than you think.
-Bob Dylan won the Nobel Prize in Literature for song lyrics.
-Hozier writes poetry that happens to have melodies.
-Leonard Cohen was a poet first.
+Here's the thing most people don't pick up on: the border between a poem and a song lyric is simply thinner than most realize.
+Bob Dylan was awarded the Nobel Prize in Literature for song lyrics, and Hozier has a knack for writing poetry.
+Leonard Cohen was a poet before being a musician.

 If you've written a poem — for a class, for yourself, for someone you love, for no reason at all — it can become a song.
 Not a spoken word recording.
 Not a recitation over ambient music.
 A real, produced, melodic song with vocals singing your words.